statisticalbiotechnology/cb2030/questions/pca.md

 ## Outline of lecture
+1. Linear combinations and directions
-1. The direction that explains most variance.
+2. The direction that explains most variance.
-1. Eigensamples and Eigengeses
+3. Eigensamples and Eigengenes
+4. Notebook
+5. Example applications
+   1. Slides
+   2. VDP

 # Questions and Answers on Principal Component Analysis.